 Ordinary people are product users who generally rue and work to minimize the consumption of goods and services.
 By desensitizing us to this massively crucial fact, all the “consumer” talk that rules public discourse keeps us from making good sense of our personal lives and the powers endeavoring to manipulate them.

-Crap, even as a narrow term for the analysis of the flow of human-made wastes into ecosystems, “consumption” is hardly more than a rough concept.
+Even as a narrow term for the analysis of the flow of human-made wastes into ecosystems, “consumption” is hardly more than a rough concept.
 In nature, as every high school science student knows, nothing truly gets “consumed.”
 Matter merely gets transformed, through wear, combustion, etc., from one qualitative state to others.
 To understand such transformations, saying that “consumption” happened is merely a beginning.
 Nobody sane would leave the analysis of change at that level.

 Not to be indelicate, but trying to make good sense of capitalism and issues of product-use by means of the word “consumer” is closely analogous to trying to discuss slavery while swallowing and repeating the words “slave” and/or “nigger” as legitimate bases for fair-minded analysis.